-It is quite common for a domain setup to include a CNAME record and an A record.
-That ensures visitors can access your website using the www version or the "naked" domain.
+It is common for a website hosting DNS records to include a CNAME record and an A record.
+That ensures visitors can access your website using the www version or the root/naked domain.
 The service or platform with which you're setting up your domain name should provide the specific CNAME and other DNS records you need to add in your iwantmyname dashboard.

 CNAME records can sometimes also be used for added security or to verify your account ownership.
-G Suite and Zoho Mail offer this option, for example.
-When setting up your email hosting, you create the CNAME record using a unique code you get from your Google or Zoho account, which that account can then detect to confirm that you are the domain owner.
+Google Workspace or Zoho Mail offer this option, for example.
+When setting up your email hosting, you create the CNAME record using a unique code you get from your email hosting account, which that account can then detect to confirm that you are the domain owner.

-Some examples, G Suite CNAME records, with calendar, docs, etc. for the different apps' subdomains:
+Some examples, Google Workspace CNAME records, with calendar, docs, etc. for the different apps' subdomains:

 Here is a Zoho Mail setup that includes the verification CNAME record: